justin2004/weblog/relational_as_graph/README.md

 Also notice that the RDF is in what the SPARQL Anything project calls [Facade-X](https://github.com/SPARQL-Anything/sparql.anything#facade-x): a subset of RDF for representing data from diverse sources into containers and slots.

-We rarely using this container-slot representation as a final form; it is almost always transformed with a SPARQL construct query like we did above.
+We rarely use this container-slot representation as a final form; it is almost always transformed with a SPARQL construct query like we did above.

 ## Final Thoughts